All Episodes

 The indictments we returned against the Russians, two different ones, were substantial in their scope, using the scope word again.

-And I think one of the we have underplayed, to a certain extent, that aspect of our investigation that has and would have long-term damage to the United States that we need to move quickly to address.
+And I think one of the we have underplayed to a certain extent that aspect of our investigation that has and would have long-term damage to the United States that we need to move quickly to address.

 That was, of course, Robert Mueller.

-And what's fascinating is you listen to this, him testifying to Jackie Speier about
+And what's fascinating as you listen to this, him testifying to Jackie Speyer about the indictments made against Russians in the Russia investigation.

 And so what was Mueller trying to hide?